Pictures of complete positivity in arbitrary dimension: Complete positivity

 To do so, we first recall the definition of quantum operations in the Heisenberg picture, as it is usually stated in infinite-dimensional quantum information theory~\cite{holevo:statistical}.
 A function $\varphi \colon A \to B$ between von Neumann algebras is \emph{unital} when $\varphi(1)=1$, and \emph{positive} when for each $a \in A$ there is $b \in B$ such that $\varphi(a^*a)=b^*b$.
 When it is linear, the function $\varphi$ is called \emph{normal} when it preserves suprema of increasing nets of projections, or equivalently, when it is ultraweakly continuous.
 Finally, $\varphi$ is \emph{completely positive} when $\varphi \tensor \id \colon A \tensor M_n \to B \tensor M_n$ is positive for all $n \in \mathbb{N}$, where $M_n$ is the von Neumann algebra of $n$-by-$n$ complex matrices.
 (See e.g.~\cite[3.3]{takesaki:operatoralgebras} or~\cite[p26]{paulsen:completelypositive}.)

-\begin{definition} A \emph{quantum operation} is a normal completely positive linear map between von Neumann algebras.\footnote{Not every completely positive linear map between von Neumann algebras is normal.
+\begin{definition} A \emph{quantum operation} is a normal completely positive linear map between von Neumann algebras.\footnote{Quantum operations $\varphi$ are usually also taken to be \emph{subunital}, that is, satisfying $\varphi(\id[H]) \leq \id[K]$.
+We do not require this for the same reason as the original CPM--construction did not~\cite[Remark~6.1]{selinger:dataflow}.
+See also the discussion after Theorem~\ref{thm:justification}.}\footnote{Not every completely positive linear map between von Neumann algebras is normal.
 In fact, a positive linear map is normal if and only if it is weak-* continuous~\cite[46.5]{conway:operatortheory}.} Hilbert spaces $H$ and quantum operations $B(H) \to B(K)$ form a category that we denote by $\Cat{QOperations}$. \end{definition}

 To see that $\CP(\Cat{Hilb})$ is isomorphic to $\Cat{QOperations}$, we will rely on two classical theorems: Stinespring's dilation theorem, showing that quantum operations can be written as *-homomorphisms on larger algebras, and Dixmier's structure theorem for normal *-homomorphisms.
 A \emph{*-homomorphism} is a linear map $\pi \colon A \to B$ between C*-algebras that satisfies $\pi(ab)=\pi(a)\pi(b)$ and $\pi(a^*)=\pi(a)^*$.